fgm/mongodb/README.md

     http://localhost:28017/

-Upload the module package, as per [Installing contributed modules (Drupal 8)][install], then copy the relevant section from the `example.settings.local.php` to your `settings.local.php` file if you use one, or `settings.php` otherwise, and adapt it to match your MongoDB settings.
+* Download the module package, as per [Installing contributed modules (Drupal 8)][install]
+* Copy the relevant section from the `example.settings.local.php` to your `settings.local.php` file if you use one, or `settings.php` otherwise, and adapt it to match your MongoDB settings.
+* At the root of your site, add a composer requiment:

+      composer require mongodb/mongodb "^1.0.0"
+* Enable the `mongodb` module.
+You now have access to the MongoDB services and Drush commands.

 [install]: https://www.drupal.org/documentation/install/modules-themes/modules-8